NaitikDalwadi/naitikdalwadi.github.io/_projects/Feeding_Robotic_Arm.md

 - Planned and optimized smooth motion trajectories to ensure precise food delivery with minimal spillage.

-- Contributed to patent drafting and co-authored a research publication based on the project outcomes.
+- Contributed to patent drafting and co-authored a research publication.

 ## Achievement/Recognition